pederisager/personal_website/public/files/cv.utf8.md

 ### Presentations

 2019
+:   **Tilburg Meta-Research Day**; Tilburg, Netherlands

+    Isager, P. M., van Assen, M., *How can meta-research improve the Psychological Science Accelerator (PSA) and how can the PSA improve meta-research?*

+2019
 :   **ZPID Open Science**; Trier, Germany

     Isager, P. M., *Quantifying replication value: A formula-based approach to study selection in replication research*